Tax-Saving Moves You Can Make Before Year-End

 Maximize all other tax-deferred savings accounts

-You can potentially help reduce your taxable income by funding your tax-advantaged accounts, and you have until Tax Day to make contributions for the 2024 tax year.
-Maximum contribution limits for 2024 are:
+You can potentially help reduce your taxable income by funding your tax-advantaged accounts, and with some accounts you have until Tax Day to make contributions for the 2025 tax year.
+Maximum contribution limits for 2025 are:

 • Traditional IRAs: $7,000, plus an additional catch-up contribution of $1,000 for individuals ages 50 or older.
 If you or your spouse are covered by an employer retirement plan, be aware your contributions to a traditional IRA may not be fully tax-deductible and deductions may be phased out.